-[JR] The increase in Nippon Gases prices of past months brought a decrease in demand, as many companies couldn't bear that level of cost in their production.
+[JR] The increase in Nippon Gases prices of past months brought a decrease in their products proces or pact months bear that level of cost in their production.
 They also started to look for alternatives and some of them were successful in that endeavor, in an irrecoverable way.
-At the same time, a mild winter contributed to consumption decline.
-Some recovery of the demand will be possible with our current prices, but considering that other alternatives have materialised as an option, we will not reach former demand.
+At the same time, a mild winter contributed to consumption decline. current prices, but considering that other alternatives have

 [FR] The recent relaxation in the natural gas market did reduce gas prices to between 50 and 60 €/MWh in February 2023, but that is still about three times higher than normal and three times higher than in the US.
-Again, this puts extra pressure on our economy and companies evaluating to import rather than to produce locally.
+Again, this puts extra pressure on our economy and companies evaluating to